 Since these differences can be mutually correlated, it would not be straightforward to obtain the asymptotic distribution of their test statistic and approximate its null distribution by bootstrap.}

-The testing strategy in this paper is different from that of \citet{kitagawa2015test}.
-To make this point clear, we consider a simple case where $P_n=P$ for all $n$ and the $H_0$ in \eqref{eq.null 1} is true with $Q=P$.\footnote{Our test achieves size control under Assumption \ref{ass.probability path} (the convergence of a ``local'' sequence of probability distributions), while the test of \cite{kitagawa2015test} achieves uniform size control under different conditions.
-Assuming a fixed $P$ makes the comparison more explicit.} We establish the asymptotic distribution in \eqref{eq.TS weak convergence} and use it to construct the critical value, while \citet{kitagawa2015test} used an upper bound of the asymptotic distribution to construct the critical value.
+We consider a simple case where $P_n=P$ for all $n$ and the $H_0$ in \eqref{eq.null 1} is true with $Q=P$.
 As introduced in Section \ref{sec.setup}, we follow \citet{kitagawa2015test} and define probability measures

 for all $B,C\in\mathcal{B}_{\mathbb{R}}$.
 Now we define